Hypergraph expanders from Cayley graphs: Further remarks

 The construction given in this paper does not seem to generalise to higher uniformities.
 To see why, recall that, given a set $S$ and $x \in \ZZ_2^t$, we define $C_x = \{x + s : s \in S\}$.
 The principal reason our $3$-uniform construction goes through is that any edge $(x+s_1, x+s_2)$ in $C_x$ also appears in $C_{x+s_1+s_2}$ as $((x+s_1+s_2) + s_2, (x+s_1+s_2) + s_1)$.
 The natural analogue of this observation in the $4$-uniform case is to consider a triple $(x+s_1, x+s_2, x+s_3)$ in $C_x$ and to note that this triple can be rewritten as $((x+s_1+s_2 + s_3) + s_2 + s_3, (x+s_1+s_2 + s_3) + s_3 + s_1, (x+s_1+s_2 + s_3) + s_1 + s_2)$.
 Therefore, if $s_i + s_j$ is in $S$ for all $i \neq j$, we see that the triple $(x+s_1, x+s_2, x+s_3)$ is also in $C_{x + s_1 + s_2 + s_3}$.
 However, the requirement that $s + s'$ is in $S$ for any distinct $s, s' \in S$ is a very strong one, implying that $S$ contains every non-zero element in its span.
 Since $S$ needs to span all of $\ZZ_2^t$ for Cay$(\ZZ_2^t, S)$ to even be connected, it would need to contain all non-zero elements of $\ZZ_2^t$.
 The construction would then reduce to taking the complete $4$-uniform hypergraph on $\ZZ_2^t$.
 However, despite the failure of this particular mechanism, it remains a very interesting problem to find simple constructions of sparse expanders in higher uniformities.

+{\bf Note added.} Since the first version of this paper appeared, there has been significant progress on some of the questions posed above.
+For instance, Gundert and Luria have shown that our construction does not yield cosystolic expanders, though this does not necessarily preclude the possibility that it satisfies the topological expansion property.
+Moreover, despite the negative result in the last paragraph above, the construction was recently extended to higher uniformities in~\cite{CTZ18}.

 {\bf Acknowledgements.} The author gratefully acknowledges the support of the Simons Institute for the Theory of Computing during part of the period when this paper was written.
-The author is also indebted to Noga Alon, who brought the problem of constructing high-dimensional expanders to his attention, and to Rajko Nenadov for several valuable discussions.
+The author is also indebted to Noga Alon, who brought the problem of constructing high-dimensional expanders to his attention, and to Rajko Nenadov, Jonathan Tidor and Yufei Zhao for several valuable discussions.